SAPOnlineTrack/saponlinetrack-gen/README.md

 cd YourProjectname
-rm -rf .git # Optional, you can leave the .git history for future rebasing npm install # or yarn install (if running npm install as root or sudo run "npm install --unsafe-perm" due to sharp dependency https://sharp.pixelplumbing.com/install) npm run develop # or gatsby develop (to specifiy a specfic IP using -H "gatsby develop -H 192.168.1.1")
+rm -rf .git # Optional, you can leave the .git history for future rebasing npm install # or yarn install (if running npm install as root or sudo run "npm install --unsafe-perm" due to sharp dependency https://sharp.pixelplumbing.com/install) npm run develop # or gatsby develop (to specify a specific IP using -H "gatsby develop -H 192.168.1.1")
 ```

 ## Configuration